sainsterbukaUA/webinar-impromptu/pub-bias-Mathew-Ling.md

 hope to cover some introductory questions related to publication bias which are including:

-  - Why does single empirical study offer very limited insights?
+  - Why does a single empirical study offer such a limited insight?
   - What is publication bias?
   - Why does is matter?
   - How could it happen?